 Maybe I’m a bit biased because I’m a native, but I think Virginia produces some of the best wine in the country.
-Did you know that there are over 230 wineries in Virginia?
+Did you know that there are over 230 Virginia wineries?
 We take our wine production pretty seriously over here!

-The month of October is Virginia Wine Month, and IMO it’s the best time to plan a winery trip in our great state.
-Towards the end of the month, you’ll get stunning fall foliage views, and you can also try all of the incredible cuisine that our state has to offer.
+Anytime is a good time to go wine tasting in Virginia.
+I love going in the winter because it’s a lot quieter, it’s always fun to go in the spring when the temps warm-up, and cooling off with a glass of rosé in the summer is unbeatable.
+However, the month of October is Virginia Wine Month, and IMO I think it is one of the best times to plan a winery trip in our great state.
+Towards the end of the month, you’ll get stunning fall foliage views, and you can also try all of the incredible restaurants that our state has to offer as well!

-If you’re looking to visit Virginia during October, first you’ll need to decide which wine region you want to visit.
+If you’re looking to visit Virginia for wine tasting, first, you’ll need to decide which wine region you want to visit.
 I personally love the Monticello AVA, as it’s home to most of my favorite wineries in Virginia.
 Stay in Charlottesville, charter transportation out to the wineries during the day, and enjoy incredible dining and nightlife in town at night.

 Another great option?
 If you’re headed to D.C., the Middleburg AVA is only an hour outside of the city – so I’d plan on making a day trip!
 As always, I would recommend getting car service out to this region.
 The roads are very narrow and windy, and it’s hard to get a phone signal while out at these wineries, so don’t rely on Uber/Lyft or GPS.

 Which wineries are my personal favorites?
-Here are seven wineries in Virginia that you need to visit!
+Here are ten wineries in Virginia that you need to visit!

 1. Stinson Vineyards (Monticello AVA)